Also called the Decalogue, the Ten Commandments are the most famous and influential “top 10” list in history.

 - Thou shalt not murder

 This commandment is often mistranslated as “Thou shalt not kill.”
-But there are many other parts of the Bible in which killing is justified (see above, and stoning insolent children).
+But there are many other parts of the Bible in which killing is justified (see above for stoning insolent children).
 Instead, this is a commandment against unjustified killing.

 - Thou shalt not commit adultery

-Many modern scholars now interpret the Bible to have powerful lessons about feminism, but when it was first written, gender equality was not a priority.
+Many modern scholars now interpret the Bible to have powerful lessons about feminism, however, gender equality was not a priority when it was written.

 - Thou shalt not steal

 Another commandment with multiple interpretations.
-Many scholars consider this to be a prohibition against stealing people, such as another man’s wife.
-In other words, kidnapping.
+Many scholars consider this to be a prohibition against stealing people, such as another man’s wife or kidnapping.
 However, other scholars have broadened the commandment to cover more traditional theft of goods.

 - Thou shalt not bear false witness against your neighbor